alawatthe/MathLib/README.md

 // Your code goes here
 </script>
 ```

+Alternatively you can use the AMD, CommonJS or ES6 modules contained in the _build_ directory.

 If you want to use the plotting functionality you also need to download the [MathLib.css](https://raw.github.com/alawatthe/MathLib/master/build/MathLib.css) or the [MathLib.min.css](https://raw.github.com/alawatthe/MathLib/master/build/MathLib.min.css) file and link to it in the head of your document:
 ```